Frequently Asked Questions

 Why are businesses sold?

 There are a number of reasons businesses are sold.
-The most common include: retirement, illness, desire to relocate, partnership disputes, marital disputes, career change, lost enthusiasm, “burnout” or capital reinvestment.
+The most common include: retirement, illness, a desire to relocate, partnership disputes, marital disputes, career changes, lost enthusiasm, burnout or capital reinvestment.

 What is my business worth?

 Part of our service is providing expert help in determining what your business is worth.
-We help you determine a price that is fair to you while being attractive to a buyer based on our ongoing knowledge of the ever-changing market.
+We help you determine a price that is fair to you while being attractive to a buyer based on our knowledge of the current market.

 The decision to sell a business is usually driven by personal circumstances.
 Economically, it’s best to sell the business when it is doing well.
-If handled properly, even a business that’s not doing well can be sold.
+But if handled properly, even a business that’s not doing well can be sold.

-Could I sell the business myself without a broker?
+Could I sell the business myself without a business broker?

-Some owners try to sell their business themselves — and some succeed.
-The value a professional broker brings are the resources and expertise for accurate valuation, effective marketing expertise, exposure of the business to a wide market, the ability to help a buyer obtain financing, and experience in closing the transaction.
-Most business owners simply don’t have the expertise or knowledge to sell their business.
+Some owners try to sell their businesses themselves—and some succeed.
+The value a professional business broker brings are the resources and expertise for accurate valuation, effective marketing expertise, exposure of the business to a wide market, the ability to help a buyer obtain financing, and experience in closing transactions.
+Most business owners simply don’t have the expertise or knowledge to successfully sell their business themselves.

 What does a broker do?

-We provide all the service to bring the transaction to a close including: Valuation, Material and Record Coordination, Marketing plan, Qualifying buyers, Negotiation, and Closing the transaction.
-In addition, hiring a broker to handle your sale allows you to do what you do best — running your business!
+We provide all the services you need to bring your transaction to a close, including: business valuation, material and record coordination, creating and executing a marketing plan, qualifying buyers, negotiation, and closing the transaction.
+In addition, hiring a business broker to handle your sale allows you to do what you do best—run your business!

 Is using a broker expensive?

 At Opportunities In Business, we get paid only when your business sells.
 Our fee is based on the price of the business.
-Since we can sell the business for more than the owners can by themselves, our services are well worth our fee.
+Since we can sell businesses for more than an owner can on their own, our services are well worth our fee.

-For more information on selling your business give us a call.
-We will send you more information and we can answer all of your questions and explain more about the services provided by Opportunities In Business.
-We understand the highly sensitive nature of selling a business.
-All information will be held in strict confidence.
+For more information on selling your business, give us a call or fill out our contact form.
+We’ll send you more information, answer all your questions, and explain more about the services we provide.
+We understand the highly sensitive nature of selling a business—all information we discuss will be held in strict confidence.